Updated: Aug 22

 During this post, we are going to discuss how you can make your very own castor oil pack.
 Castor oil packs have been used for many years by various different cultures.
-Typically it’s used to address issues of inflammation, whether that be arthritis, issues of fibroid tumors, ovarian cysts, etc. Being a Mercier Therapist and working with my clients who are dealing with infertility issues, a castor oil pack is a really lovely adjunct that can help clients support at home the things we are doing here in the clinic.
+Typically it’s used to reduce inflammation, whether that be arthritis, issues of fibroid tumors, ovarian cysts, etc.

 First, I am going to go over the things that you’ll need to make your castor oil pack.